How to Make Rustic Cashew Bread

 My husband and I tried it that afternoon, and he was hooked.
 He loves traditional German-style breads, and this was a hearty, wonderfully nutty bread.
 After lunch, I phoned Ruth thanking her and asking for her recipe.
 She invited us for coffee and a bread-making session.

 The combination of three flours (white, wholemeal, and cashew) produce a bread with a rich nutty flavor with all the goodness of wholemeal.
 We have used this bread with sweet and savory toppings.
-Strong cheeses, pâtés, bananas, and honey all work well.
+Strong cheeses such as Gorgonzola, pâtés, bananas, and honey all work well.

 If you are tired of the boring and tasteless white bread that is commonly bought at the store, give this a try.
 Although I knead it a few times, it can be made without any kneading.
 This will leave you with a firm dense texture.
 If you prefer it lighter, you can increase the white flour and decrease the wholemeal.
 Additional kneading will also give you a lighter bread.